TjhaiME/reactGroupProject/README.md

 ## Discription

-This is a simple task scheduling app built using React.
+This is a simple task scheduling app built with React.
 The app allows users to add tasks to a list, mark tasks as completed, and delete tasks from the list.
 The app also includes a filter feature that allows users to filter tasks by their completion status.
+The App also uses an asynchronous JavaScript function to fetch and process JSON data from a weather API, handling errors gracefully and ensuring efficient data retrieval for real-time temperature forecasting.

 ## Authors